Argent77/NotePad_PlusPlus_WeiDU/readme.txt

 History:
-v3.13
+v3.14
+  - added new TP2 keywords introduced by WeiDU 245
+  - added several missing TP2 keywords
+  - added more script triggers and actions added by EE patch 2.5 v3.13
   - added new keywords introduced by WeiDU 243
   - added new script triggers added by EE patch 2.5